Management and Control

 - Includes discretion of the Referee.

-- If the game is called before half-time time, the game will be rescheduled and replayed with a zero/zero score.
+- If the game is called before half-time time due to inclement weather, the game will be rescheduled and replayed with a zero/zero score.

-- If the game is called after half-time, the game and score will be upheld.
+- If the game is called after half-time due to inclement weather, the game and score will be upheld.

 - If the game drops below seven (7) players at any given time, the game will result in a default and points awarded to the opposing team.